 - Heat 1-2 teaspoons olive oil in a large non-stick pan and saute the chopped onion and celery over medium heat until they’re starting to soften.

-- Add the minced garlic, dried thyme, poultry seasoning, and Spike Seasoning and cook another 1-2 minutes.
+- Add the minced garlic, dried thyme, poultry seasoning, and Spike Seasoning (affiliate link) and cook another 1-2 minutes.

-- Put the partly cooked onion-celery mixture into a medium-sized soup pot, add the vegetable, chicken stock, or turkey stock, and the mushroom stock (or more of another stock if you’re substituting), plus 1 cup water and let the soup start to simmer on medium-low heat.
+- Put the partly cooked onion-celery mixture into a medium-sized soup pot, add the vegetable stock, chicken stock, or turkey stock, and the mushroom stock (or more of another stock if you’re substituting), plus 1 cup water and let the soup start to simmer on medium-low heat.